germanysources/refactoring_abap_trans/README.md

 Snapshots from the SAP-spooljobs are created and compared with a little snapshot utility in class `ZSPOOL_SNAPSHOTS`.

+### Test preparation
+Deactivate immediately print out in your user profile.
+You avoid unnecessary print outs.

 ## Refactoring contest
 The legacy code is quite messy with many anti-pattern.
 The following refactoring targets are defined in this challenge: